QUEEN CITY AND OTHER DIMENSIONS

 "A matter of maturation and saturation, Lily."

 "Yeah.
-Who the fuck wants reality anymore?
+Who wants reality anymore?
 Do you really want what’s outside that window—needs cleaning by the way.
 Do you really want what is out there?"
 V asked with all sincerity.
-Moreover, the next day V may extoll, with all sincerity, an opposing point of view.
+Moreover, the next day V might extoll, with all sincerity, an opposing point of view.

 "It sucks, V, but you can’t remain inside forever."